 Sliding Scale and Pro Bono Availability

 Facilitating treatment with underserved populations is an important facet of my professional values system.
 As such, I offer sliding scale and pro bono appointments.
-I prioritize current patients who have experienced catastrophic changes to their financial stability, and underinsured or uninsured individuals who are BIPOC, individuals leaving abusive situations in enclosed fundamentalist Mormon communities, as well as gender-diverse individuals.
+I prioritize current patients who have experienced catastrophic changes to their financial stability, and underinsured or uninsured individuals who are BIPOC, individuals leaving abusive situations in enclosed fundamentalist Mormon communities, and gender-diverse individuals.

 Please understand that my sliding scale and pro bono appointments are usually full, but do not hesitate to reach out if you would like to apply.